edvujic/LZ77-DEFLATE-Compression/README.md

-# LZ77 Compression and Decompression
+# DEFLATE Compression and Decompression

 This repository contains an implementation of the LZ77 compression and decompression algorithm in C++.
 LZ77 is a lossless data compression algorithm that forms the basis for several file compression formats, including DEFLATE, which is used in ZIP and GZIP file formats.